simongarton/AdventOfCode/readme.md

 (some weeks later) Reddit gave me the insight I needed : you _can't_ manage the strings for the key presses, and the question clearly says it's just the shortest - so we don't need to track the strings as such, just the length.
-And even though there is scary issues about going left before up or vice versa, I just explore the entire tree - with memoisation - to get the length of the shortest key-press sequence.
+And even though there is scary issues about going left before up or vice versa, I just explore the entire tree - with memoization - to get the length of the shortest key-press sequence.
 Which was something like 169 trillion key presses, and at one press a second, it'll take me 5 million years to free the Historian.

 I hope he brought snacks.